 Why Car Thieves Love Older Models

 If you’re driving an older vehicle, don’t think you can rest easy.
-While common sense might suggest that a thief would go after a more attractive new car, the reality is that older cars are targeted more often with the intention of sending them off to chop shops.
+While common sense might suggest that a thief would go after a more attractive new car, the reality is that older cars are targeted more often to send them off to chop shops.

 Vehicle manufacturers often reuse parts across different models and model years, so parts from older vehicles may still be good even in newer models.
 That’s why we continue to see vehicles like the 1998 Honda Civic or 1999 Chevrolet Pickup targeted by car thieves.

-Older models are even more attractive to car thieves because they typically don’t have the anti theft technology of newer ones.
-A newer model may have updated security measures that older ones don’t, and owners of an older model car are less likely to have added an effective aftermarket anti theft device to protect their vehicle.
+Older models are even more attractive to car thieves because they typically don’t have newer ones’ anti-theft technology.
+A newer model may have updated security measures that older ones don’t.
+Owners of an older model car are less likely to have added an effective aftermarket anti-theft device to protect their vehicle.